 I am involved with Prof. S. Subramaniam's group who investigates solid-liquid multiphase flow and heat transfer using Particle Resolved Direct Numerical Simulation (PR-DNS).
 I also participate in Dr. R. D. Vigil's group, investigating gas-liquid multiphase phenomena including fluid flow and mass transfer in a Taylor-Couette reactor for growing algae.
 I was part of the early stages of an scale up project in Multi Inlet Vortex Mixer (MIVM) collaborating with Prof. R. O. Fox's group.
 We are extending our experiments to visualization of liquid-liquid two phase flow of droplets in a bubble column for quantitative phase and velocity field measurements.

-I enjoy working in diverse groups on multidisciplinary projects and prefer to be involved in multiple tasks.
+I enjoy working in diverse groups on multidisciplinary projects and prefer to be involved with multiple tasks.
 During my current PhD program, I am involved with projects regarding fluidized bed multiphase flows, Taylor-Couette vortex reactors, and biorenewables development.
 I take leadership, diversity, and team work as essential characteristics needed for achieving ambitious goals.
 I have worked with colleagues from different nationalities, cultures, and beliefs, both men and women and have always learned from different perspectives of diverse collaborators.

-I am currently in charge of different laboratories in Mechanical Engineering, Chemical and Biological Engineering, and BioRenewables Laboratories.
-As part of my work, I am mentoring new graduate students that join our group and also I supervise undergraduates that help us with working in our labs.
+I am currently in charge of different laboratories in Mechanical Engineering, Chemical and Biological Engineering, and BioRenewables Laboratories at Iowa State University.
+As part of my work, I am mentoring new graduate students that join our group and also I supervise undergraduates that help us in our labs.